MD2Korg/CerebralCortex-Docs/cc_book/content/data_dictionary/raw_streams/autosense.md

     - **6**: sensor band is loose

-## Data Variance (respiration)
+## Data Quality (respiration)
-measures the data variance of the Autosense respiration signal
+measures the data quality of the Autosense respiration signal

 ### Used by
 - [CSTRESS](../features/cstress)